 I turn to standards and regulation.
 The UK already maintains some of the highest standards for furniture safety in the world, but here again clarity is needed on both product safety and the mutual recognition regime that the industry will have to work within post Brexit.

 I thank the hon.
-Lady for bringing this debate.
+Lady for bringing about this debate.
 Before she moves beyond Brexit, does she agree with me that some of the pressures that some of our small and medium-sized furniture businesses face come from the lack of support and assistance that they are getting from the Department for International Trade with exports and exchange rate facilitation, or even things like intellectual property rights?

 As I outlined earlier, the Government have produced an export strategy, which I would encourage all SMEs to look at and take part in.
 That is one of my messages today.